mosh46/Case-Converter-website/README.md

 # Case-Converter-website
-Website that converts yours text in four different formats ex:upper, lower and capitalize website is already live on http://caseconverter.cf/
+Website that converts yours text in different formats website is already live on http://caseconverter.cf/